 The Powell parents arrived safely yesterday afternoon.
-It was just in time for Brent and I to head back to work after lunch, but at least we were able to…
+It was just in time for Brent and I to head back to…

 I woke up at 5:00 in the morning on the 5th for a run.
 What a better way to start off your birthday (besides sleeping in)?
 Things started to go wrong.
 I didn’t have a good nights sleep.
 Getting up when all you want to do is sleep is not much fun.
 As Brent and I have started our marathon training, there was no getting out of it.
 When I finally dragged myself out of bed, I started to trip on various items that were on the floor.
 They were things that were off to the side of my path to the bathroom and my closet.
 It took me a few extra minutes to get all geared up for running and then I headed downstairs.
 Of course I had to bump my elbow on my way down the stairs.
 I decided to take a moment to sit down and pray.
 I did not want to start my day off with a bad attitude that I could feel starting to arise.
 This was not how I wanted to spend my birthday.
 As I shouldn’t want to spend any of my days this way.
 We have a choice whether or not to have a bad day.
 I decided that I did not want to spend my day moping around.
 Brent and I headed out the door for our run and it all started to turn around.
 I was wearing some new running clothes that he had bought me!
 The nice thing was that he bought some nice ones as before I didn’t spend much money on them.
 Oh boy could you feel the difference.
 I am definitely going to start investing in some nicer running clothes!
 It was a nice 40 degree run.
 Our training program has us doing minutes during the week and miles on the weekends, we could just run without a path.
 We could have a spontaneous run!
 Brent and I rarely do this.
 We usually head out the door with a specific plan.
 It felt great!
 My attitude had completely changed and I was now ready to bring on the day.
 We finished up our run.
 Brent made me a tasty breakfast of french toast and then I headed off to work.